Planet

 5. Execution of extradition.
 After a positive court decision, extradition is carried out.
 The person is handed over to representatives of the requesting country in compliance with all necessary procedures.

-This process ensures fairness, transparency, and guarantees the protection of the rights of the person subject to extradition.
-The UAE extradition treaty between the UAE and India clearly regulates all stages, which contributes to effective cooperation between the countries.
+This process ensures fairness and transparency, guaranteeing the protection of the rights of the person subject to extradition.
+The extradition treaty between the UAE and India clearly regulates all stages, which contributes to effective cooperation between the countries.

 Seek legal assistance from attorneys

-In cases where extradition is required, it is very important to seek legal assistance from experienced lawyers.
-They will help you understand the complex process, assess the legality of the request, and protect the rights of the person to be extradited.
+In cases where extradition is required, seek legal assistance from experienced lawyers.
+They will help you understand the complexities of extradition law, assess the legality of the request, and protect the rights of the person to be extradited.

 Legal assistance is needed both to file an extradition request and to defend yourself if extradition concerns you or your loved ones.
 Lawyers provide advice, analyze evidence, and represent the client’s interests in court.

-“Each extradition case is unique and requires a deep knowledge of international and national law,” says attorney Oleksandr Ivanenko, who specializes in international law.
+“Each extradition case is unique and requires a deep knowledge of international and federal law,” says attorney Oleksandr Ivanenko, who specializes in international law.

 For advice or assistance, you can contact us and learn more about how our attorney can help with your case.
 Legal support guarantees the protection of your rights and transparency of all procedures.